rlucente-se-jboss/macsec-example/README.md

 # WIP use at your own risk

 ## Setup environment
-This was tested using two KVM virtual machines with the `default` virtual network.
-Each machine was created with a user that has `sudo` privileges (e.g. they are in the `wheel` group).
+This was tested using two KVM virtual machines running RHEL 9.4 where each machine had a single NIC that was connected to the same virtual network as the other.
+A user with administrative privileges was created on each machine (e.g. they are in the `wheel` group).

 Make sure that the parameters in the `demo.conf` file match the device values on each virtual guest.
 The parameters `ETHDEV_1`, `MAC_1`,